KZGlobalTeam/cs2kz-docs/docs/guides/Points.md

 - **Course Difficulty:** More difficult courses yield higher point rewards.
 The difficulty of a course is tied to its filter's tier.
 - **Performance:** Faster completion times and improved performance on a course will result in more points.
-- **Filter Type** his refers to the overall characteristics of the filter, such as teleport settings and other conditions.
+- **Filter Type:** Refers to the overall characteristics of the filter, such as teleport settings and other conditions.
 The more challenging the filter type, the more points are awarded.

 ## Rank